 Getting tight is one of the most crucial elements to a big squat.
 You want to create tension through your whole body.
 Bracing properly will allow you to safely and efficiently move more weight.

 Here are 5 Simple Steps on How to Brace for a Squat:

 1) Squeeze your glutes together like you’re trying to crack a walnut between your butt cheeks.

-2) Ribs down.
+2) Neutral spine.
 Keep your bottom rib in your belt buckle.

 3) Take a big breath of air into your lower back, getting your entire lower torso to expand.
 Get fat with air and hold your breath.